newarcher36/mars-rover/readme.md

 Technologies:

-This test is almost written in java 8.
-I used a bit lombok because I think it is a very useful library and makes much easier the development.
+This test is written in java 8.
+I used lombok because I think it is a very useful library and makes easier the development in some cases.
-I used Template design pattern in MissionControl to abastract from the rover interfaces and so on.
+I used Template design pattern in Control abstract class in order to define a way to execute its methods in the required order.
-I used Command patter to implement the commands of the rover.
+I used Command pattern to implement the commands of the rover in order to wrap the request under an object as command and encapsulate the logic of execute the command creating a loose coupling.
-Note that you have a simple but nice GUI which prints thr planet,rover and so on.

-Difficulties:

-- Find the proper design pattern in some cases such as MarsRover and NavigationConsole classes.

-What could be improved?

-- I would increase the test coverage a bit more.
-- I would implement Decorator pattern in MarsRover class and NavigationConsole class in order to keep at 100% the open/close principle in this part of application.
-Anyways I think that I respected this principle quite a lot and of course the other ones as well.
-- I would improve some boiler plate code in unit test with Junit 5 but I did not have time.
-I must hand in the test.

-You can run my test by an IDE or with this --> ./run

-Proper feedback would be really appreciate!!!
+How to compile it?

+Please execute 'mvn clean install' in the project's root in order to build the jar.

+How to run it?

+a) You can import into your favourite IDE as a maven project and run it.
+b) After compilation. you can execute the script in the project's root as following --> ./run

+How to play?

+First you will be asked to enter the size of the mars map.
+Note that the map has wrapped edges.
+Planets are spheres after all.
+You will be prompted to enter the initial orientation of mars rover in the map.
+You can add as many obstacles at any point in the map as you want.
+Note that the mars rover has obstacle detector.

+You will be prompted to enter the commands such as in order to move the rover:
+- f : go foreward.
+- b : go backward.
+- r : rotate to right.
+- l : rotate to left.

+Enjoy!

-note : the welcome banner is better displayed in the IDE.
+note : the welcome banner is better displayed in an IDE.